cisco-open/jalapeno/docs/install/gettingstarted.md

 If you have no K8s environment running, start with installing [Kubernetes](kubernetes.md).

 Already have a K8s environment?
 Feel free to jump straight into [Installing Jalapeno](jalapeno.md).

+Curious about the project architecture & components?
+Head back to the [About](../about/index.md) section.